Spotnana-Tech/terraform-provider-jumpcloud/docs/resources/usergroup.md

 ### Optional

 - `description` (String) User Group Description
-- `members` (Set of String) This is a set of user IDs associated with this group.
+- `members` (Set of String) This is a set of user emails associated with this group.
 - `name` (String) User Group Name

 ### Read-Only